Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Dehn filling

-If $X$ is a $\delta_c$-hyperbolic space and $\calh$ a $50\delta_c$-separated system of horoballs, coning off the horoballs of $\calh$ yields a hyperbolic space: $\dot X=C(X,\calh,r_u)$ is $\du$-hyperbolic by Corollary \ref{coro;cone-off_hyp}, with $\delta_c,\ru$ as in Theorem \ref{theo;cone-off_hyp_loc}.
-However, this does not produce a very rotating family on $\dot X$.
-Indeed, for any parabolic element $g$, there are points very deep in a horoball of $X$ moved by $g$ by a small amount.
-This prevents $g$ to be part of a very rotating family on the cone-off $\dot X$, since such points have to be close to the apex.
-This is why we modify our construction to remove all those bad points.
+The assumption that $\X$ is $\delta_c$-hyperbolic is not a restriction thanks to rescaling (once given $r_0$).
+However, this does not produce a very rotating family on $\dot \X$.
+Indeed, for any parabolic element $g$, there are points very deep in a horoball of $\X$ moved by $g$ by a small amount.
+This prevents $g$ to be part of a very rotating family on the cone-off $\dot \X$.
+This is why we are going consider a subset of the cone-off where we remove all those bad points.
+We will call this subset the \emph{parabolic cone-off}. \\